-- CE #2: The total time to complete tasks related to calculating the family's rent portion will decrease due to the total time to recertify a household will decrease due to the elimination of utility reimbursement payments and collecting information on utility responsibility.
-The baseline and benchmark have been updated to reflect the revised methodology to calculate this metric.
-The current metric to calculate staff time savings is to multiply the number of reexaminations by 1.35 hours.
-The multiplier has been reduced to 1.32 to reflect the elimination of utility allowances. - CE #3: The average error rate for payment errors will decrease due to the simplified rent calculation. - CE #5: The total household contributions toward assistance will increase slightly due to the revision to the age of elderly households. - SS #1: There are no anticipated changes to household income. - SS #3: There may be a slight increase in employment status due to the revision to the age of elderly households. - SS #6: The baseline and benchmark for per unit subsidy costs for participating households has been updated to reflect the current average HAP for MTW households. - SS #8: There are no anticipated changes to this metric.
+- CE #1: The baseline and benchmark have been updated to reflect the current HUD administrative reimbursement rate. - CE #2: There are no anticipated changes to this metric. - CE #3: There are no anticipated changes to this metric. - CE #5: The total household contributions toward assistance may increase slightly due to the revision to the age of elderly households. - SS #1: There are no anticipated changes to household income. - SS #3: There may be a slight increase in employment status due to the revision to the age of elderly households. - SS #6: The baseline and benchmark for per unit subsidy costs for participating households has been updated to reflect the current average HAP for MTW households. - SS #8: There are no anticipated changes to this metric.